petrov2c/cmvc/roadmap.md

-CMVM: A Builder-Centric Social Minimalism Experiment

-Overview

-CMVM (Cercle Minimum Viable Moi) reimagines the launch of the Social Minimalism experiment around 1,000 resonant individuals who not only feel the signal—but choose to build with it.
-Unlike CMVX (10,000-signup passive experiment), CMVM is active, iterative, and collaborative from the start.

-⸻

-Stage 1: The First Thousand

-Purpose:

-To gather and engage 1,000 people who resonate deeply and wish to participate in shaping the next stage of the project.

-Engagement Structure:
-	•	Optional email form with an open text box:
-	•	Users may add their location, ritual gesture, or offer to support circle-building.
-	•	Participants are encouraged to start conversations, not just share links.
-	•	At 1,000 signups, a message is sent to all with a choice:
-	1. Observe quietly.
-	2. Join a test circle (online or offline).
-	3. Support design of the circle infrastructure.

-Silent Protocols:
-	•	Ritual gesture (e.g., no phone walks, sunset screens off).
-	•	First story share must be in your own voice, not just a forward.

-⸻

-Stage 2: Circle Trials and Trust Infrastructure

-Projected Conversion:
-	•	~10% of initial 1,000 actively participate in weekly circles.
-	•	Circles form online or in cities where critical mass exists.

-Circle Design:
-	•	~10 people per circle.
-	•	When growth happens, split and replicate.
-	•	Each circle chooses 1–2 rotating representatives.

-Steering Layer:
-	•	Representatives meet regularly.
-	•	Discuss circle experiences, surface patterns, make decisions.
-	•	Feedback flows both ways: top-down for strategy; bottom-up for insight.

-Online Circle Layer:
-	•	For those without local matches.
-	•	Focus on building local capacity, experimentation, and outreach.

-⸻

-Stage 3: Readiness for CMVX and Wider Onboarding

-Conditional Launch:
-	•	Once CMVM confirms healthy trust dynamics and working circle models…
-	•	CMVX launches as a broader resonance filter (10k email-only signup).

-CMVX becomes:
-	•	A map to find or form circles.
-	•	A gentle onboarding gate to participate.
-	•	A library of stories, tools, and testimonials.

-⸻

-Growth Vision: 100k as a Global Mesh

-Long-Term Target:
-	•	~100,000 signups across urbanized areas globally.
-	•	Circles in major cities with redundancy.
-	•	Balance of offline circles and online facilitation groups.

-Circle Qualities:
-	•	Local, bottom-up, resilient.
-	•	Welcoming to new members.
-	•	Able to process feedback and steer autonomously.

-Structural Goals:
-	•	Self-replicating infrastructure.
-	•	Transparent governance.
-	•	Human-scale trust maintenance.

-⸻

-Symbolic Naming
-	•	CMVM.fr reflects the project’s French roots and 1,000-person builder focus.
-	•	CMVX.fr remains dormant or symbolic, activated once CMVM matures.

-⸻

-Epilogue: The Shape of the Invitation

-Not everyone will stay.
-Not everyone needs to.
-Some things don’t scale.
-But if you see the point of this—not in theory, but in bones—then step in.

-Build one circle.
+# CMVM:  Social Minimalism Experiment

+## Overview

+**CMVM** (Cercle Minimum Viable Mille) is a launch-stage experiment designed to seed the emergence of trust-based local and online circles of support.
+It centers on gathering *1,000 resonant individuals* who feel the signal of social minimalism and are ready to contribute to shaping its future.

+This is not a campaign, a brand, or a platform.
+It is a filter.
+The goal is to identify those willing to co-create a simple, regenerative, people-first framework—starting with their own city, or their own screen.

+---

+## Stage 1: The First Thousand

+### Purpose:

+To find 1,000 individuals who:

+* Recognize the value of minimalist, intentional social connection.
+* Are willing to either participate in or support the formation of small, resilient circles.

+### Participation Flow:

+* Visitors are invited to submit their email.
+* Optionally, they may share:

+  * Their rough **location**.
+  * A **ritual gesture** (a simple signal of stepping out of the noise).
+  * A **note of support or intent** (e.g., to host, facilitate, or help grow).

+At 1,000 signups, an email goes out with three clear paths:

+1. **Circle Participant**: Join a live group (online or local).
+2. **Observer**: Stay in the loop.
+3. Opt out of the project.

+### Cultural Cues:

+* Don’t repost the story.
+Tell it in your own voice.
+* Don’t promote.
+Invite, if you must, with your own resonance.
+* Choose a ritual to mark your intent.
+A small interruption.
+Your off-switch.

+---

+## Stage 2: Circle Trials

+### Emergent Structure:

+* \~10% of the 1,000 join or form **live circles**.
+* Each circle: \~10 people, meeting regularly.
+* Circles split when they grow, preserving human-scale.

+### Representative Layer:

+* Each circle names **1 or 2 dynamic representatives**.
+* These representatives meet across circles to share feedback, develop resources, and make direction-level decisions.
+* Delegates change.
+Trust does not.

+### Online Circles:

+* For those without local density.
+* Focused on growing local presence and helping others do the same.

+---

+## Stage 3: Readiness for CMVX

+Once CMVM proves viability:

+* **CMVX** (Cercle Minimum Viable X) launches as the broader, lightly-structured front door.
+* 10,000 people register interest.
+* Email only, no data mining.

+### CMVX is:

+* A **public library** of stories, gestures, and connection principles.
+* A **map** showing active and emerging circles.
+* A **gateway** for onboarding those curious see how it works.

+---

+## Growth Vision: The Hundred Thousand

+### Long-Term Goal:

+* 100,000 resonant signups distributed across cities and regions.
+* Circles in every major city.
+* Self-replicating local support infrastructures.

+### Design Principles:

+* Local-first, adaptable, resilient.
+* Light footprint.
+No bloat.
+No central gatekeepers.
+* Feedback flows through layers.
+Decisions stay human-scaled.

+### Replication:

+* Each new circle replicates structure.
+* Trust stewards are dynamically chosen.
+Authority dissolves into responsibility.

+---

+## Symbolism and Naming

+* **CMVM.fr**: Where it begins.
+The seed project, grounded in France.
+* **CMVX.fr**: The signal that follows, scaling only when the base is ready.

+---

+## Epilogue: The Ask

+> If this idea shifted something in you, don’t click.
+Don’t forward.
+> Say it out loud.
+To one person.
+In your own voice.
+>
+> If the signal holds, sign up.
+Maybe say where you are.
+Maybe say what you’d give.
+>
+> If we reach 1,000, we build something.
+Something human.
+Not perfect.
+But real.

+Let’s begin with one circle.
 Let it split.
+Let it echo.
-Let it speak.
-Let it spread.
+Let it grow.

-⸻